locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p1.md

 In my time as a data-science individual contributor, before I was introduced to the agile process, I sort of just ... worked on whatever I wanted, for as long as I thought was appropriate (???).
 If someone with an important title asked for something, I stopped whatever I was doing and worked on that.
 If I found a problem that I thought was interesting, I could lose entire days trying to solve it ("but really *why* does ggplot work like that?").

-There has to be a better way.

-For those unfamiliar, [here is a decent scrum introduction](https://apiumhub.com/tech-blog-barcelona/scrum-sprint-explanation/).
+There had to be a better way.
+For those unfamiliar, [here is a decent introduction to scrum](https://apiumhub.com/tech-blog-barcelona/scrum-sprint-explanation/).
 The key features for us are:

 * Managing work in discrete time-delimited "sprints" (two weeks is a default)
 * Breaking tasks into "stories" that can be executed by team-members
 * Pointing stories for complexity